“Be assured that it gives much more pain to the mind to be in debt,

 h.
 Set goals on the amount of debt you wish to pay down

-stick by it.
+and stick by it.

 i.
 Think long term, don’t let the funk set in because